Chaostheorie/Chaostheorie/README.md

 <h1 align="center">Hi 👋, I'm Cobalt</h1>
 <h3 align="center">A student from Berlin with a passion for GNU/Linux and programming.</h3>

-- 🌱 I’m currently learning **MIPS Assembley, Golang and C**
+- 🌱 I’m currently learning **ARM Assembley, Golang and C**

-- 👨‍💻 All of my projects are available at [https://gitlab.cobalt.rocks/cobalt/](https://gitlab.cobalt.rocks/cobalt/)
+- 👨‍💻 All of my projects are available at [https://git.cobalt.rocks/cobalt/](https://git.cobalt.rocks/cobalt/)

 - 📫 How to reach me **cobalt@cobalt.rocks**